 Norton’s 11-year-old accuser went to police to report the abuse after he said he discovered his younger cousin crying inside Norton’s camper.
 The younger cousin was questioned and he said that he also had been indecently assaulted by Norton.

 Norton had resigned in 1972 as the head of a Boy Scout Reservation in Russell, Massachusetts after he was accused of sexually abusing young boys.
 In 1973 he pled guilty to sex abuse charges and was sentenced to two years in prison.

 After Norton was indicted in 1989, he fled the state.
 In April 1992, he was found living under a false name in Goodyear, Arizona, and arrested.

 Following a pretrial hearing in Hampden County Superior Court, the trial judge ruled that the younger boy was not competent to testify because he refused to answer questions regarding where Norton had allegedly touched him.
 As a result, the Commonwealth of Massachusetts did not proceed on the indictment alleging that Norton indecently assaulted the younger boy.

 Norton went on trial before a jury in the summer of 1992 on charges of indecently assaulted the 11-year-old boy.

 The boy was the only witness to testify to the incidents at trial.
 He said that Norton grabbed his genitalia, without consent, at least three times.
 He also testified that Norton asked him to have sex on more than one occasion.

 On August 14, 1992, the jury convicted Norton of three counts of indecent assault and battery on a child.
 He was sentenced to 16 to 20 years in prison.

 In 1994, Norton was charged for an unrelated prior incident of sex abuse of a five-year-old boy.
-He pleaded guilty and was sentenced to four to six years to be served concurrently.
+He pled guilty and was sentenced to four to six years to be served concurrently.